MetadataShow full item record

 Other TitlesPerforming data

-AbstractThe previous work Sound Fountains, where sound is visualized through water has been developed so that audiences can engage in their own unique and sometimes very personal experience with the Sound Fountain, using their body data to make changes within an installation environment.
-The audience (or 2 paticipants) are asked to place their fingertip on top of the heart shaped sensor, to hold in place for as long as they like to see what happens to the Sound Fountains.
+AbstractThe term ‘ Performing Data’ was first used by the artist Dr Rachel Jacobs and became the title of Caroline Locke’s research residency at Nottingham University.
+The Performing Data Project was developed by an interdisciplinary group of HCI (Human, Computer, Interaction) researchers, artists and creative technicians based across the Mixed Reality Lab and Horizon Digital Economy Institute.
+The Heart Sensing Sound Fountain was developed as part of this project and residency.
+The previous work Sound Fountains, where sound is visualized through water has been developed so that audiences can engage in their own unique and sometimes very personal experience with the Sound Fountain, using their body data to make changes within an installation environment.
+The audience (or 2 participants) are asked to place their fingertip on top of the heart shaped sensor, to hold in place for as long as they like to see what happens to the Sound Fountains.
 The sensor locates the participant’s heart rate and their pulse triggers tones, which are sent to the Sound Fountains.
 They watch as the waves synchronize with their own beating heart.
 The sculpture involves live performance on many levels.
 An element of performance is at the end of the data flow in the water but also between the two individuals facing each other and the dialogue that occurs between them.
 The surrounding audience watch as the two participants become performers.
 Perhaps there is a feedback loop as participants attempt to slow down their heart rate or it speeds up with levels of engagement/excitement.
 The activity is part of a long period of original and significant research and development.
-My research, in its wider sense, reflects on the relationship between the spectator and the performer and the opportunities to blur their respective roles within Fine Art Practice.
+Locke’s research, in its wider sense, reflects on the relationship between the spectator and the performer and the opportunities to blur their respective roles within Contemporary Art Practice.
 It investigates ways in which a spectator can engage more in the work through direct interaction.
 For example, spectators became performers and integral to the work by triggering sensors within the exhibition space, allowing their presence to orchestrate changes within the installation.

 The following license files are associated with this item: